American Climate Corps: Forest Corps

-The Climate Corps has a 5-year, $15 million partnership through the US Forest Service for establishing a Forest Corps with a highest priority of confronting the wildfire crisis.
-The Forest Corps plans to employ 80 people aged 18-26 beginning in the summer of 2024.
-These positions requiring no prior education or experience will pay a compensation package of lodging, transportation, clothing, a living allowance, and health benefits equivalent to $15 per hour.
+The Climate Corps got a 5-year, $15 million partnership through the US Forest Service for establishing a Forest Corps with a highest priority of confronting the wildfire crisis in 2023.
+At the time, the Forest Corps planned to employ 80 people aged 18-26 beginning in the summer of 2024.
+These positions, requiring no prior education or experience, promised to pay a compensation package of lodging, transportation, clothing, a living allowance, and health benefits equivalent to $15 per hour.

 Career skills training program

-The United States Department of Energy will allocate $10 million in grants to support classroom instruction and on-the-job training for individuals seeking industry-related certifications in energy efficient building technologies.
-Grant applicants must submit a community benefits plan by 27 November 2023.
-The plan must explain how the proposal will contribute to local community and labor support, workforce development, diversity, equity, inclusion, and initiatives for economic and environmental justice.
+The United States Department of Energy allocated $10 million in grants to support classroom instruction and on-the-job training for individuals seeking industry-related certifications in energy efficient building technologies in 2023.
+Grant applicants were ask to submit a community benefits plan explaining how the proposal would contribute to local community and labor support, workforce development, diversity, equity, inclusion, and initiatives for economic and environmental justice.

 Initial operation and further expansion

-Building from the existence and success of other climate corps programs such as SEI's Climate Corps and California Climate Action Corp, the American Climate Corps is expected to begin functioning in April 2024 with several hundred members.
-The tasks are not defined precisely, but will "likely include things like installing solar panels, restoring vulnerable habitats, and fire hazard prevention."
+Building from the existence and success of other climate corps programs such as SEI's Climate Corps and California Climate Action Corp, the American Climate Corps was expected to begin functioning in April 2024 with several hundred members.
+The tasks were not defined precisely, but were said to "likely include things like installing solar panels, restoring vulnerable habitats, and fire hazard prevention."

-The needed skills will strongly differ between the different tasks: some tasks will need only "skills like communications, conflict resolution, teamwork, critical thinking, problem-solving, reliability," while others will require also higher education.
+The needed skills differed depending on the task: some tasks would need only "skills like communications, conflict resolution, teamwork, critical thinking, problem-solving, reliability," while others would require higher education.

-According to the Biden administration, in the first year the number of participants is expected to be 20,000, with 50,000 more added each year by 2031.
-However, this plan is strongly opposed by Republicans.
+According to the Biden administration, in the first year the number of participants was expected to be 20,000, with 50,000 more added each year by 2031.
+However, this plan was strongly opposed by Republicans.

-On Earth Day 2024, in Prince William Forest Park created by the Civilian Conservation Corps, Biden officially launched the corps' website, in which people can apply for the available jobs.
+On Earth Day 2024, in Prince William Forest Park created by the Civilian Conservation Corps, Biden officially launched the corps' website, in which people could apply for the available jobs.
 2,000 jobs were already available when the declaration was made.
 More than 42,000 people expressed interest in participating.

 The first class of members was sworn in, in mid June 2024.
-By the end of that month, the number of members in place was expected to reach 9,000.
+By the end of that month, the number of members in place were expected to reach 9,000.